 However this is what I didn’t factor, you see we are a city family, which is odd as we live in the country.

-So as we walked under the very impressive entrance of Coral Island I left the adult version of me outside.
+So as we walked under the very impressive entrance of Coral Island in Blackpool I left the adult version of me outside.
 And within minutes was stood in front of the Zoltar machine.
-OMG as I stood looking at the iconic game, that also featured in one of my fave old movies I asked myself when did I get so boring.
+OMG as I stood looking at the iconic game, that also featured in one of my fave old family movies I asked myself when did I get so boring.
 When did I turn my nose up at the good old British seaside fun?

 You only live once, I say that ALL THE TIME, but that had got lost in translation along the way.
 Because you also have to let down those barriers and have fun.

-Coral Island is a wonderful mix of new and old and that is what appealed to me.
+That is what appealed to me.
 Some of my old favourites were very much present, such as the camel derby and prize bingo.

-I loved how the old favourites were still popular, and so well maintained.
+I loved how the old family favourites were still popular, and so well maintained.
 Not sad and unloved, but very much standing proud against their newer more advanced games.
 I felt like a child again as we rushed from one game to the next.
-Struggling to keep up with bingo, and laughing at Joe’s reaction and he played the VR game and making him ride the Pirate Flyer with me whilst Chris watched us from below.
+Struggling to keep up with bingo, and laughing at Joe’s reaction and he played the VR game and making him ride the Blackpool Coral Island Pirate Flyer with me whilst Chris watched us from below.

 Coral Island felt fresh, clearly a lot goes into keeping it current and training staff.
 Everyone was friendly and smiling, the atmosphere was great.
 Joe said it reminded him of the kids casino in Vegas.
 If you haven’t been to Vegas before it is a huge compliment, everything is very sparkly there.